-The Site Treatment Plan provides overall schedules, milestones, and target dates for achieving compliance with LDRs; a general framework for the establishment and review of milestones; and other provisions for implementing the Site Treatment Plan that are enforceable under the commissioner's order.
+The Site Treatment Plan provides overall schedules, milestones, and target dates for achieving compliance with land disposal restrictions (LDRs); a general framework for the establishment and review of milestones; and other provisions for implementing the Site Treatment Plan that are enforceable under the commissioner's order.

 Semiannual progress reports document the quantity of LDR mixed waste in storage at the end of the previous 6-month period and the estimated quantity to be placed in storage for the next five fiscal years.
-All milestones and commitments under the Site Treatment Plan have been met for CY 1997.
-The annual update of the Site Treatment Plan for CY 1997 was approved by TDEC in December 1996, and the annual update, to be in effect in FY 1998, was issued in October 1997 (Site Treatment Plan for Mixed Wastes on the U.S. Department of Energy Oak Ridge Reservation, October 1997).
+Except for one, all milestones and commitments under the Site Treatment Plan have been met for CY 1998.
+The annual update of the Site Treatment Plan for CY 1997 was approved by TDEC, and the annual update, to be in effect in FY 1999, was issued in October 1998 (Site Treatment Plan for Mixed Wastes on the U.S. Department of Energy Oak Ridge Reservation, October 1998).